 Read on to learn how Kat pivoted from working full-time as a Doctor of Physical Therapy to baking, writing, and using her voice to build community, raising over $100,000 for AANHPI causes in the process.

 This interview has been edited for length and clarity.

-Tell us about yourself - your name, pronouns, and your blog and book.
+Tell us about yourself - your name and pronouns.
 Do you identify as AAPI or an immigrant of Asian heritage?

 What was your experience like growing up in America?

 I grew up like every older millennial child of immigrants.
 My parents were always busy working and I was left to my own devices a lot.
 I have a younger sister and we would play a lot of video games or go on the internet.
 We spent a lot of time at home because our environment outside wasn't safe.

 I grew up in South Brooklyn, right in Coney Island.
 Asian Americans would very often receive racist remarks or get hit on the streets.
 Unfortunately, I’d hear about scary incidents all the time.
 Someone I knew from elementary school was robbed and killed right in front of his house at 18 years old.
 He was also Asian American.
 When you hear things like that, you don't feel safe.
 It was a poor neighborhood and there was a lot of division and racism.
 But I'm sure it's gotten better these days.

 Being able to go to Montreal every summer as a child was always a nice change of pace.
 My grandma lived in Montreal’s Chinatown.
 She grew up in Hanoi and her family owned restaurants where they cooked and baked like the French because the French colonized Vietnam.
 She knew how to make baguettes, chiffon cakes, and moon cakes, and would teach me a lot.
 She was my early influence on baking!